NIC-DE/SQL/README.md

-# SQL
+SQL

-SQL  University of  Patras
+Pli11  University of  Patras
-# 3d essay